This page may contain affiliate links. Read our disclosure here.

 There are MANY whole food vitamin C supplements on the market right now.
-Garden of life and Synergy are among the best quality out there.
 You can use a lot less whole food C as opposed to ascorbic acid so a typical dose is between 400 and 800 mg.
 I tend to recommend staying around 300-400mg a day as that is where many find the most benefit.
 There are some studies that show we only absorb 200mg of C at a time so it is best to split up the dosage through the day.
 Otherwise you are just wasting money.
 Too much of even whole food C can induce copper dumping.

 Smokers are especially at a risk for vitamin C deficiency since it is burned through quite quickly.

 Vitamin C is needed to regulate bioflavonoids, calcium and magnesium.
 It helps the metabolism of folic acid, tyrosine and phenylalanine.
 It also is needed for the absorption of iron and calcium.